-Any applicant for a curb and sidewalk permit, before receiving the same, shall obtain an unexecuted surety bond from the Bureau of Engineering and have said bond properly executed and filed with the Bureau in accordance with the provisions of Chapter 262 of the City of Lancaster Codified Ordinances.
+Any applicant for a curb and sidewalk permit, before receiving the same, shall provide a properly executed surety bond and file with the Bureau of Engineering in accordance with the provisions of Chapter 262 of the City of Lancaster Codified Ordinances.
 Any property owners desiring to construct, repair, replace and/or maintain curbs and sidewalks in front of their own property, personally or with their unbonded authorized agent, are not required to post a surety bond, provided that they first obtain a curb and sidewalk permit from the Bureau.
 Only the property owner or a bonded contractor may obtain a curb and sidewalk permit.